MicrosoftDocs/visualstudio-docs/docs/ide/tutorial-windows-forms-match-game-icons.md

    > If you copy and paste the `label_Click()` code block rather than entering the code manually, be sure to replace the existing `label_Click()` code.
    > Otherwise, you'll end up with a duplicate code block.

 1. Select **Debug** > **Start Debugging** to run your program.
 You should see an empty form with a blue background.
-Choose any of the cells in the form, and one of the icons should become visible.
+Choose any of the cells in the form.
+One of the icons should become visible.
 Continue choosing different places in the form.
 As you choose the icons, they should appear.

    ![Screenshot shows the Matching Game with a single icon visible.](../ide/media/tutorial-windows-forms-match-game-icons/match-game-start.png)